ArvidSilverlock/bitbuffer/README.md

-> Allegedally `os.clock` does not measure with a precision of <1μs, so these benchmarks are likely inaccurate, but they seem fairly consistent across multiple tests, so I am unsure.
+> Allegedly `os.clock` does not measure with a precision of <1μs, so these benchmarks are likely inaccurate, but they seem fairly consistent across multiple tests, so I am unsure.

 # bitbuffer
 Bit level manipulation of roblox's byte level buffers. :sunglasses: